TZstatsADS/Spring2018-Project1-xxguo28/README.md

 Term: Spring 2018

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: What does the trend of U.S. presidents’ inaugrual speeches reflect?
-+ This project is conducted by [your name]
++ This project is conducted by [Xiaoxiao Guo (xg2282)]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] The main question of this research is to analyse the trend of presidents’ inaugrual speeches according to the 58 inaugrual speeches we have from 1789-2017 and think about what these changes reflect.
+Specifically, I want to tell a story from the following three aspects:

+Change in length of sentences in presidents’ inaugrual speeches Change in speakers’ emotions with presidents’ inaugrual speeches Change in topics of presidents’ inaugrual speeches

+Reference:
+1. wk2-Tutorial-TextMining.Rmd, Prof. Ying Liu, Chengliang Tang
+2. InteractiveWordCloud.Rmd, Prof. Ying Liu, Chengliang Tang

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.